The Secret Charm Of The Mykonos

 So, next time you’re strolling through Mykonos, don’t forget to wear your sunglasses!

-The little streets are heaven for a photographer
+The little streets are a photographer's heaven.

-The Best Cappuccino
+The Best Cappuccino Place

-Our shopping experience was excellent but pricey.
 The restaurants were also expensive, but we expected that since the island is a tourist destination.
-Despite its small size, we made the most of our visit and enjoyed everything it offered.
+Despite its small size, we made the most of our visit and thoroughly enjoyed everything it had to offer.

 Some restaurants are so close to the water that the view is breathtaking, but be cautious while walking by.